rafrasenberg/rafrasenberg-website/content/posts/server/beginner-server-setup.md

 $ ssh root@167.23.10.37
 ```

 It should ask for a password.
-This is the password that you set-up for your SSH key in step 1.
+This is the password that you set-up for your SSH key in step 2.
 Accept the warning about host authenticity if it appears.
 You should now be logged in as the root user on your very own cloud server.
 How cool is that! :tada:

-Root is the superuser account in Unix and Linux.
+**Note:** Root is the superuser account in Unix and Linux.
 It is a user account for administrative purposes, and typically has the highest access rights on the system.

 ## 5. Basic server set-up :computer: